Probate Q&A Series

 Detailed Answer

 When a person dies, their assets—real estate included—pass into an estate.
 The personal representative (sometimes called an executor) inventories all assets and notifies creditors.
 If the estate lacks sufficient cash to pay debts and expenses, the representative may sell real property.
-Under N.C.G.S. §28A-15-1, the representative can sell land after notifying beneficiaries or seeking court approval when the will limits such a sale.
+Under N.C.G.S. §28A-15-1, the representative may sell real property in accordance with the statute, including compliance with applicable notice and procedural requirements.

 Once the property sells, the net proceeds—sale price minus closing costs, advertising, commissions and taxes—become part of the estate’s cash assets.
 The personal representative then uses those funds to: